MattSainsbury-Dale/FRKv2_src/README.md

 # Source code for FRK v2

-This repository contains the source code for reproducing the results in "Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK" (Sainsbury-Dale, Zammit-Mangion, and Cressie, 2023).
+This repository contains the source code for reproducing the results in "Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK", which is in press with the *Journal of Statistical Software*.
+See [here](https://arxiv.org/abs/2110.02507) for a pre-print of the paper.

 ## Creating a reproducible environment

-There are three ways to create an environment that can reproduce the results of the paper, and these are listed below in the order of preference:
+There are three ways to create an environment that can reproduce the results of the paper, and these are listed below in the order of reliability:

 1. using a docker container (cross platform),
 1. using a conda environment (linux only),
-1. using the current GitHub code + local install of current package versions
+1. using the current GitHub code + local install of current package versions.

+The first two options use package versions frozen at the time of submission, and are intended to ensure reproducibility for the foreseeable future.
+The third option is intended to provide users with a clear example of how our illustrative examples may be replicated using the latest versions of the associated packages.

 ### Using a docker container